People

 Sharmila Rana, Imperial College London, Is change in the mean or the variability of a climate variable more important for extinction risk in a density dependent population model?

-Richard Clifton, Imperial college London, Can extinctions be predicted after anthropogenic perturbations to ecosystems?
+Richard Clifton, Imperial College London, Can extinctions be predicted after anthropogenic perturbations to ecosystems?

 Jonathan Chan, Imperial College London, Competition and the effects of temperature.